psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 * **Services:** If a service is only available in a specific area, this can also be expressed via geometries.
   Each area can be augmented with additional properties that can be referenced in offerings, e.g. a minimum required dish size.

+# Service Quality

-# Service Level Specification
+## Service Level Specification

 A service level specification represents a predefined or negotiated set of service level objectives (SLO).
 The SLO, in turn, defines for a key performance/quality indicator a threshold which is to be adhered to.
-In case the targets are not met, the consequences define the expected outcome.
+In case the targets are not met, the consequences define the expected outcome which in most cases would be generating an alarm.

 A service specification may refer to a list of service level specifications (SLS) that must be capable of being met by corresponding service instances.